awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-s3-accesspoint.md

 ### Create an S3 Access Point restricted to a VPC<a name="aws-resource-s3-accesspoint--examples--Create_an_S3_Access_Point_restricted_to_a_VPC"></a>

 The following example creates an Amazon S3 access point restricted to a virtual private cloud \(VPC\)\.
-For more information, see [Configuring IAM policies for using access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-policies.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see [Configuring IAM policies for using access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-policies.html) in the *Amazon S3 User Guide*\.

 #### JSON<a name="aws-resource-s3-accesspoint--examples--Create_an_S3_Access_Point_restricted_to_a_VPC--json"></a>